-Your early 20’s is when you experience a lot of important landmarks.
+Your early 20’s are when you experience a lot of important landmarks.
 It’s when you leave your hometown, go to university, start a career, and make new friends.
 That’s a lot to have ahead of you, but one of the biggest will be relocation.
-Perhaps New York is one of the places your considering.
-Ask most people, and you’re sure to get a few arguments against living there, NYC has more than a few myths about it that aren’t true.
+Perhaps New York is one of the places you are considering.
+Ask most people, and you’re sure to get a few arguments against living there.
+NYC has more than a few myths about it that aren’t true.
 But there’s also bound to be more than enough encouragement.
-For all the cliché of the term, there’s nowhere else like New York, and there’s no better time to live there than in your 20’s when life is still full of possibilities.
-So forget about the naysayers, here’s why you should move to NYC in your 20s.
+For all the cliché of the term, there’s nowhere else like New York, and there’s no better time to live here than in your 20’s when life is still full of possibilities.
+So forget about the naysayers.
+Here’s why you should move to NYC in your 20s.

 It’s no secret that New York can be a tough place to live, especially for new arrivals.
 Once the initial excitement and glamor have worn off a bit, you’ll begin to see why.
 It can be a very competitive city.
 To survive and make it, you’ll have to learn to stand on your own feet.
 But if you can do it, you’ll find yourself much more confident and capable of handling life’s challenges after a few years of living in the city.

 NYC will broaden your life and career horizons, big time!NYC will broaden your life and career horizons, big time!